Skip to main content

 Reading environment variables

-The current environment variables can be accessed via process.env.
+Read the current environment variables from process.env.

 TypeScript